lupyuen/lupyuen.github.io/src/sensor.md

 _What are "int" and "frac"?_

-Our Fixed-Point Numbers have two Integer components...
+Our Fixed-Point Number has two Integer components...

 -   __int__: The Integer part